shivashant25/Power-platform-Copilot/Instructions/Labs/UserGuide.md

 - Understand the architecture and features of Power Platform Copilot

-- Providing real-time intelligent assistance, enabling users to enhance their creativity, productivity, and skills for the following Microsoft Office 365 applications:
+- Providing real-time intelligent assistance, enabling users to enhance their creativity, productivity, and skills for the following applications:

     - Microsoft EntraID
     - Power Apps Copilot